 As simple and intuitive as the use of panoramic images may be, some clarifications and suggestions seem in order.

-- Coming now to the introductions to each UGA, the greater or lesser number of images used in the virtual tours of the individual communes depends on the form and size of their territories.
-Some can be covered in a few images and others require more detail.
-The number of images does not imply in any way a difference in importance from one commune to another.
+- Coming now to the introductions to each UGA, the greater or lesser number of images used in the virtual tours depends on the overall shape and size of their territories.
+Some can be illustrated with few images and others require more detail.
+It follows that the different number of images in no way implies a difference in importance of one UGA with respect to another.

-- To navigate through the various images in the tour of each commune use the thumbnails at the bottom, above the command bar.
-To rotate the images, to the right or left, drag them with the mouse or with your fingers if you are using a phone or tablet.
+- To navigate between the different images within each tour, use the thumbnails below, above the command bar.
+To rotate the images to the right or left, drag them with the mouse or with your fingers, if you are using a phone or a tablet.

-- In each image you will find names that identify geographical points and/or toponyms.
+- In each image you will find names that identify geographical references and/or toponyms.
 Use them to orient yourself as you move from one panorama to another.

-The colors used for the various names have different meanings.
-In white are the names of estates and hamlets within the Chianti Classico DOCG zone.
-In red are the names of communes, villages, mountains and hills within the same boundaries.
-In blue are the names of geographical points outside the Chianti Classico DOCG territory.
-Some of the latter, such as mountains and hills, have been inserted to contextualize Chianti Classico in relation to other easily recognizable areas of Tuscany that many users will already know.
+The colors used for the different names have three different functions.
+In white are the names of farms and villages within the Chianti Classico DOCG.
+In red are the names of communes, hamlets, mountains and hillocks within the same borders.
+In blue are the names of places located outside the territory of Chianti Classico DOCG.
+Some of them, such as mountains and hills, have been inserted to contextualize Chianti Classico with respect to other areas of Tuscany that many users will already know.